At a glance

 You can do this by emailing firstname.lastname@example.org with the subject line ‘RDSP registration details’ including:

 - the address of your head office, or that of your nominated representative; and

-- up-to-date contact details, including email address and telephone number.
+- up-to-date contact details, including the name of a nominated individual who we can contact about NIS related matters if we need to, their email address and their telephone number.

 What are the security requirements?

 If you are an RSDP, you are required to take appropriate and proportionate technical and organisational measures to manage the risks to your systems.
 These measures must ensure a level of security appropriate to the risk posed.
 You must also prevent and minimise the impact of incidents that affect your systems so that the continuity of your service is not affected.

 NIS has specific obligations for these measures, which are further detailed by an EU implementing act, Regulation 2018/151, known as the ‘DSP Regulation’ as it is specifically aimed at digital services.

 Your security measures must take into account the following: